 Software support

 Software support in PY3 followed the procedures of Deployed Middleware Support Unit (DMSU) established in PY2.
-However, at the end of PY2 changes were proposed to merge the former TPM activity (in TSA1.7) and DMSU (TSA2.5) into a single task in SA1, with the main goals to avoid duplicating work on receiving an assessing software tickets, and to optimize the task workflows.
+However, at the end of PY2 changes were proposed to merge the former TPM activity (in TSA1.7) and DMSU (TSA2.5) into a single task in SA1, with the main goals to avoid duplicating work on receiving and assessing software tickets, and to optimize the task workflows.
 The analysis was done in the “Revision of TPM and DMSU activities” document, its outcome – the desired state was described in “MS511 Deployed Middleware Support Unit Operations Procedures” , and after having been approved by the project review, the changes were implemented in early autumn 2012.
 The following main roles of the support unit were identified:

 • Ticket triage and assignment for dispatching of tickets to the appropriate SUs within GGUS